vincemilo/jsTodo/README.md

 - Logic separated by module

+- Using local storage to save data

 ##Process

 - I first created the new task form element and worked on sending data to a new task object.
 This task object then needed to be assigned to a project object so the display could be populated by the objects themselves.

 - Ran into difficulty with finding the correct object ID in the case of duplicate tasks so created a UID system by just adding an increment counter to the objects.
 Not sure if this is best practices but did the job.

-- Felt clunky on two separate columns so condensed into a single column.
+- Felt clunky on two separate columns so condensed UI into a single column.